romen-h/kanim-explorer/README.md

 ## Credits

 - Thanks to loodakrawa for the C# [SpriterDotNet](https://github.com/loodakrawa/SpriterDotNet) library.
 SpriterDotNet Copyright (c) Luka "loodakrawa" Sverko (Zlib License)

-- Thanks to skairunner for developing kanimal-se, Kanim Explorer started as a simple UI to run that tool and grew into what it is now. kanimal-se Copyright (c) 2019 Skye Im (MIT License)
+- Thanks to skairunner for developing [kanimal-SE](https://github.com/skairunner/kanimal-SE), Kanim Explorer started as a simple UI to run that tool and grew into what it is now. kanimal-se Copyright (c) 2019 Skye Im (MIT License)